 - Fit and finish issues with the Model 3

-While some of these lemon law cases were settled with Tesla for payouts of up to $127,000, many other consumers have faced drawn-out legal battles against the manufacturer.
+While some of these Tesla lemon law arbitration cases were settled for payouts of up to $127,000, many other consumers have faced drawn-out legal battles against the manufacturer.
 Tesla is notoriously difficult to deal with, but there is another reason why filing a claim for a defective Tesla can be quite risky.

 In the Tesla Motor Vehicle Order Agreement (which every vehicle owner signs at purchase), there is a sneaky clause which many people never even notice.
 This clause states that consumers cannot file a lemon law case in court if issues with the vehicle are not fixed within the first 60 days of ownership.